Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 ***Objective***

-The aim of this section is to perform static analysis on DVNA using SAST tools in a Jenkins pipeline and solve the 4th point of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).
+The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to the 2nd, 4th and 5th points of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).

+## Working of pipeline
 To start creating the Jenkins pipeline, login into the jenkin web interface.

-## Working of pipeline
 -  In the `Dashboard`, create a `New Item` and enter a `item name`(e.g. `dvna-pipeline`) and select `pipeline` and click `OK`.

 -  It was redirected to the `configuration` page.
 Here: